mattsigal/ThemeExtractor/README.md

 1. Set Path: Click Settings to point to your Jellyfin TV or Movie library.
 2. Select Media: Choose a show/movie and a source file.
 3. Fine-tune: If a theme chapter is found, it will be auto-selected.
 Use Preview Segment to verify or use navigation buttons to adjust.
 4. Extract: Click Extract Theme.
-The app generates `theme.mp3` and `theme.json` in the item's folder.
+The app generates `theme.mp3` and `theme.json` in the item's root folder to be picked up by Jellyfin.

 ## Build from Source
 ```bash